benediktchristianclemens/benediktchristianclemens.github.io/_pages/cv.md

 Education
 ======
-* M.Sc. in Bioinformatics, University of Bonn, 2023 - 2025 (expected)
+* M.Sc. in Life Science Informatics, University of Bonn, 2023 - 2025 (expected)
 * B.Sc. in Biology, University of Bonn, 2019-2023

 Work experience